nbQA-dev/nbQA/docs/configuration.rst

 Skip cells based on celltags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can skip cells based on the celltags in their metadata using the :code:`--nbqa-dont-skip-bad-cells` CLI argument.
+You can skip cells based on the celltags in their metadata using the :code:`--nbqa-skip-celltags` CLI argument.

 For example, to skip cells which contain either the ``skip-flake8`` or ``flake8-skip`` tags, you could
 add the following to your :code:`pyproject.toml` file: